 Charity events run the range from the very modest, raising \$150 or so for favorite charities to events designed to raise thousands of dollars.
 Some Regions run events to help the charity's beneficiaries just as fun events, without the goal of raising money.
-See "Part 3.4 - Getting Family Juniors Involved" on page 107, for examples of Charity Events.
+Examples of charity events are given below.

 Regions conducting Charity Events should know that subsidies are available to assist in starting a Charity Event.
-See Event Subsidies from National to the Regions (page 31).
+See Event Subsidies from National to the Regions (page 35).
 Be sure to evaluate any Charity Event for possible submission to PCA's National Public Service Award Program.
-See "Part 8.5 - PCA Public Service Award" on page 148.
+See "Part 8.5 - PCA Public Service Award" on page 158.